 The atmosphere in the 6os in the United States was characterized on the one hand by optimism and prosperity but on the other by fear of nuclear terror, atomic weaponry, the invasion of american troops in Vietnam in 65, racial discrimination and the increasing pollution.
 The growing unease resulted in different movements like the Anti Vietnam movement, women's liberation, civil rights movement, nuclear deterrence.
 Alongside all this activities, The early development of personal computers was happening.
-And Ted Nelson has been just as impressed by new technology as well as the alternative thinking of the counterculture.
+And Ted Nelson has been just as impressed by new technology as well as the alternative thinking of the counter-culture.

 Nelson was socialized in this technology/alternative culture that created the circumstances in which the personal computer and the current digital culture was born.
+Expression of this movement was the Whole Earth Catalog, that was founded in 1986 by Stuard Brand.